Juvenal Marizamunda: Career

 He joined the Rwandan military in 1986.
 Following basic military training, he was commissioned as Second Lieutenant in 1990.
 Over the years, he has been given increasing command and administrative responsibilities.
 "He once served as the Acting Head of the Department of Peace Support Operations at Rwanda Defence Forces Headquarters."

 In 2014, at the rank of Lieutenant Colonel, he was transferred from the Rwandan Defence Forces (RDF) to the Rwanda National Police (RNP) and was appointed the Deputy Inspector General of Police responsible for Administration and Personnel.
 He was then appointed Commissioner-General of Rwanda Correction Service in April 2021, serving in that capacity until June 2023 when he was appointed Rwanda's Minister of Defence, replacing Major General Albert Murasira.

 Two significant international assignments include as commander of an infantry company under the African Union Mission in Sudan, in Darfur, from July 2005 until February 2006.
 In addition, he was the Deputy Chief Military Personnel Officer at the headquarters of the United Nations Mission in Sudan (UNMIS), in Khartoum, between December 2009 and March 2011.

-Personal
+Personal life

 Juvenal Marizamunda is a married father of four children: two daughters and two sons.